Every day, I receive around 50-100 emails in my inbox.

 – if no, I’ll have to do it myself, I move the email to the “Action” folder.

-e) finally, if the email do not trigger any action, I move it to “done” folder.
+e) finally, if the email does not trigger any action, I move it to “done” folder.

 3 – Process “action”, “read/review” and “waiting-for” folders.

-Once a week I do a full, complete review of these folders during my GTD weekly review (very Friday 12:30 to 2pm)
+Once a week I do a full, complete review of these folders during my GTD weekly review (every Friday 12:30 to 2 pm)

-I review the “waiting-for” folder during the one-to-one meetings I’ve have with my team members.
+I review the “waiting-for” folder during the one-to-one meetings I’ve with my team members.

 I process action and read/review when I’ve time (using GTD principles).

-3 – Conclusion : Why I feel so good with this system ?
+4 – Conclusion: Why I feel so good about this system?

-a) the emails are sorted accorded to what I need to do with them.
+a) the emails are sorted according to what I need to do with them.

 Previously, I tried to do it using “read/unread” and “flags”, but it wasn’t efficient.

-b) all the emails I’ve processed are not anymore under my view.
+b) all the emails I’ve processed are not anymore in my view.

 They are in “done” folder that I seldom open.
 I’m not disturbed by them.

-I just look at the number of items in each folders.
+I just look at the number of items in each folder.

-d) coming at work in the morning with an email with few emails (just the one from the night, as I work with a 24×7 organisation) is very healthy.
+d) coming to work in the morning with an email with few emails (just the one from the night, as I work with a 24×7 organization) is very healthy.